DakshMehrotra/Containerization-and-DevOps/Lab Work/Experiment1/README.md

 #  Experiment 1: VM vs Containers using Ubuntu & Nginx

+## Dated :
+24th Jan 2026

 ##  Objective
 The objective of this experiment is to understand, implement, and compare: